 The nurse also stated that “there are no pressure prevention interventions because [the resident] did not have any pressure ulcers.”
 The state surveyors reviewed the resident’s Current Care Plan that shows that the resident “has a Stage II pressure ulcer to the right ear and potential for pressure ulcer development related to immobility, history of [pressure] ulcers, contractures.
 There were no documented pressure ulcer interventions on [the resident’s] Care Plan.”

 Do you believe your loved one has suffered serious injuries or died prematurely while living at Uptown Health Center?
 If so, contact the Illinois nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
+Our network of attorneys fights aggressively on behalf of Cook County victims of mistreatment living in long-term facilities including nursing homes in Chicago.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 Our team of skilled senior resident injury attorneys can assist your family and successfully resolve your case for financial recompense against all parties including the facility, doctors, nurses, and staff members that caused your loved one’s harm.
 We accept all cases of wrongful death, nursing home abuse, and personal injury through a contingency fee arrangement.
 This agreement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.

 Our network of attorneys offers every client a “No Win/No-Fee” Guarantee, meaning if we are unable to resolve your case successfully, you owe us nothing.
 Let our team begin working on your case today to ensure you receive adequate compensation.
 All information you share with our law offices will remain confidential.